juliancrosss/HTML5/README.md

 	document.body.appendChild(video);

 *This will create a complete video player for the file "video.mp4", with control buttons, and will add it to the <body> element of the page.*

+##JavaScript API of the <audio> and <video> elements

+METHODS, PROPERTIES, AND EVENTS

+The JavaScript API gives you powerful tools to manipulate the <video> element, as the video object provides many properties, methods and events.

+The complete list of events can be found at the W3C specification page, and numerous examples of each event can be found on many Web sites such as this one.

+The complete list of properties can be found at the W3C HTML5 Video Events and API page.
+This page is interesting for Web developers because it shows an interactive view of the different values and events changing over time while the video is playing within the page.